-Custody of Assets - Custodial and investment services are provided to the Plan under contract with a national trust company having trust powers.
+Custody of Assets - Custodial and investment services are provided to the Plan under contracts with national trust companies having trust powers.
 The Plan's investment policies are governed by Florida State Statutes and ordinances of the Town of Davie, Florida.